-just when i thought i finally had a pretty solid sequence worked out for the first disc of this album i’m working on, i found myself writing and recording something that was practically a melodic punk song by my standards.
+Just when I thought I finally had a pretty solid sequence worked out for the first disc of this album I’m working on, I found myself writing and recording something that was almost a melodic punk song by my standards.

-while it’s taken a lot longer than i thought it would, i expect to have a rough assembly of that first disc prepared pretty soon. and if it works, it’ll be much smoother sailing from here on out.
+While it’s taken a lot longer than I thought it would, I expect to have a rough assembly of that first disc prepared pretty soon.
+If it works, it’ll be much smoother sailing from here on out.

-by the time i finally started recording some of the things i was writing instead of hitting the record button and winging it all the time, there was so much music coming out, i had no time to double back and take care of unfinished business. even when i get THE ANGLE OF BEST DISTANCE finished, at best i’ll have only put a dent in all the things that have piled up over the past little while, without touching anything that was written before 2006 or so. and then it’ll be on to the next thing.
+By the time I finally started recording some of the things I was writing instead of hitting the record button and winging it all the time, there was so much music coming out I had no time to double back and take care of unfinished business.
+Even when I get THE ANGLE OF BEST DISTANCE finished, at best I’ll have only put a small dent in all the things that have piled up over the past little while, without touching anything that was written before 2006 or so.
+And then it’ll be on to the next thing.

-i’m not bragging here. if anything, i’m trying to understand how i could have written such an insane amount of music over the years, in addition to all the songs i was improvising and recording at the same time, and how it could have continued for so long unabated. there was a brief period around early/mid 2001 when i hit a bit of a fallow patch and wasn’t really satisfied with anything i was writing, but aside from that, the inspiration has been pretty much constant for about the past 17 years.
+I’m not bragging here.
+If anything, I’m trying to understand how I could have written such an insane amount of music over the years in addition to all the songs I was improvising and recording at the same time, and how it could have continued for so long unabated.
+There was a brief period around early/mid 2001 when I hit a bit of a fallow patch and wasn’t really satisfied with anything I was writing, but aside from that the inspiration has been pretty much constant for about the past seventeen years.

-there is no conceivable way i can live long enough to give every song and idea its due. maybe, if i’m lucky and scientific advancements somehow lead to the possibility of more hours in a day, i can get a third of the way there. maybe.
+There is no conceivable way I can ever live long enough to give every song and idea its due.
+Maybe, if I’m lucky and scientific advancements somehow lead to the possibility of more hours in a day, I can get a third of the way there.
+Maybe.

-i guess the adventure is getting out what i can, while i can. today it was a deeply caustic song written about a shitty friend, and a little acoustic thing that sounds a bit like i was trying to channel elliott smith. what comes out tomorrow or the next day is anyone’s guess.
+I guess the adventure is getting out what I can while I can.
+Today it was a caustic song written about a shitty friend and a little acoustic thing that sounds a bit like i was trying to channel Elliott Smith.
+What comes out tomorrow or the next day is a mystery.